pivotal/docs-tap/application-accelerator/vscode.md

 # Application Accelerator Visual Studio Code extension
-The application Accelerator Visual Studio Code extension lets you explore and generate projects from the defined accelerators in Tanzu Application Platform using VSCode.
+The application Accelerator Visual Studio Code extension lets you explore and generate projects from the defined accelerators in Tanzu Application Platform using VS Code.

 # Dependencies
-To use the VSCode extension, you need to interact with the `acc-server`, for more information on how to expose this server follow the instructions [here](../cli-plugins/accelerator/overview.md#server-api-connections)
+To use the VS Code extension, you need to interact with the `acc-server`, for more information on how to expose this server follow the instructions [here](../cli-plugins/accelerator/overview.md#server-api-connections)

 # <a id="vs-code-app-accel-install"></a> Installation